open5e/open5e/content/srd/magic-items.md

 The next time you see a creature within 10 minutes after drinking this philter, you become charmed by that creature for 1 hour.
 If the creature is of a species and gender you are normally attracted to, you regard it as your true love while you are charmed.
-This potion’s rose-­‐‑hued, effervescent liquid contains one easy-­‐‑to-­‐‑miss bubble shaped like a heart.
+This potion’s rose-­hued, effervescent liquid contains one easy-­to-­miss bubble shaped like a heart.

 #### Pipes of Haunting